 - Select the Plan, then the item (if appropriate)

-- Widget name: You can personalize the name of your widget
+- Widget name: Enter a name for your widget

 E. After you have chosen which types of widgets you like for different items within the dashboard, it could look something like this: